 1. When becoming aware that a new AMF is requiring notifications related to a subscription resource, the NF service producer shall exchange the authority part of the corresponding Notification URI with the address of that new NF service consumer and shall use that URI in subsequent communication.

-NOTE: An NF service producer can become aware of an AMF change via Namf_Communication service AMFStatusChange Notifications, via Error response from old AMF, via link level failures (e.g no response from the AMF), or via a notification from the NRF that the AMF has deregistered. and can then determine the new AMF either via information received within those services or selecting an AMF from an earlier received AMF set or the backup AMF.
+NOTE: An NF service producer can become aware of an AMF change via Namf_Communication service AMFStatusChange Notifications, via Error response from old AMF, via link level failures (e.g no response from the AMF), or via a notification from the NRF that the AMF has deregistered and can then determine the new AMF either via information received within those services or selecting an AMF from an earlier received AMF set or the backup AMF.

 2. Each AMF within a set of AMFs supporting seamless changes shall be prepared to receive notifications at the Notification URI constructed according to bullet 1 with the own IP address as authority part from the NF service producer, by either handling the notifications, or by replying with an HTTP "307 temporary redirect" error response pointing to new NF service consumer, or by replying with another HTTP error such as an "404 Not found".